Fenix2911/Fenix2911/README.md

 - 👋 Hi, I’m @Fenix2911
-- 👀 I’m interested in ITSEC/BigData
+- 👀 I’m interested in Backend/FullDtack
-- 🌱 I’m currently learning JS, C#
+- 🌱 I’m currently learning Java/Django
 - 📫 How to reach me?
-Here or on IG
+Here or on LinkedIn

 <!---
 Fenix2911/Fenix2911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.